timrobertson0122/CV/README.md

 #### Ruby

-Where it all began - I love Ruby for it's syntactic sugar, how it often reads practically like English, and its clear and concise documentation.
+Where it all began - I love Ruby for its syntactic sugar, how it often reads practically like English, and the clear and concise documentation.
 Ruby introduced me to OOP and SOLID design principles, which I strive to apply to my code.
 I appreciate Rails for the ease of generating an MVP/proof of concept.

 #### JavaScript

-What I've seen so far of Javacript and it's vast collection of libraries/frameworks excites me and I'm particularly keen to develop my knowledge of how JS can provide a full-stack solution.
+What I've seen so far of Javascript and it's vast collection of libraries/frameworks excites me and I am particularly keen to develop my knowledge of how JS can provide a full-stack solution.
 I thoroughly enjoyed developing a hybrid mobile app for my final project at Makers using Angular (Ionic).

 #### Design

 I have an appreciation for good design and try to keep UX in mind during project planning.
 Having studied the principles of UX/UI design I have some familiarity with Adobe Creative Suite (particularly Photoshop) and mockup/framework tools such as Balsamiq.
-In the past I have also produced and edited audio/video for broadcast.
+Previously, I have also produced and edited audio/video for broadcast.

 ## LBC (life before code)